BloomyInDev/Dungeon-Adventure/README.md

 # Dungeon-Adventure
-This is a little school project that i have the idea
+This is a little school project that i have the idea what to do with

 # The differents parts of this project
 ## The game